By Kara Sherrer

 Are any classes available outside of the four Mods?

 Short courses are offered during the fall, winter, and spring breaks, with the majority of short courses occurring during the fall break between Mods I and II.
-Depending on the class, short courses may be worth one or two hours of credit.
+Depending on the class, short courses may be worth one or 2 hours of credit.
 These classes are usually hands-on, highly experiential, and lend themselves to a few back-to-back days of intensive learning.

 What other immersion opportunities are available?